by Elena Voronina,

 Names of most of the animals, birds, insects and fish Зверь [zvyer’] – animal Медведь [meedvYEt’] – bear Олень [alYEn’] – deer Лось [los’] – moose Голубь [gOloop’] – dove Гусь [goos’] – goose Лебедь [lYEbyet’] – swan Шмель [shmel’] – bumblebee Карась [karAs’] – crucian carp Лосось [losOs’] – salmon | Nouns ending in husher + ь (-жь, -чь, -шь, -щь) Молодёжь [maladYOsh] – young people Ложь [losh] – lie Печь [pyech] – stove Ночь [noch] – night Мелочь [mYElach] – small change Речь [ryech] – speech Брошь [brosh] – brooch Чушь [choosh] – nonsense Мышь [mysh] – mouse Вещь [vyesch] – thing Мощь [mosch] – power Помощь [pOmasch] – help |

 As we can see from the table above nouns ending in -ль, -нь, -рь can be both of masculine and feminine gender.
 So what to do with such words?
 In fact, there are not too many of them and the only way to determine their gender is to memorize it.
 These nouns are listed in the table below.
-In case you need a professional help if a native Russian tutor by video-conferencing, book a free trial lesson!
+In case you need professional help from a native Russian tutor via video-conferencing, start learning with us today!

 Masculine | Feminine |